smallblue2/collections/README.md

 A C library containing various allocator alternatives to `malloc` and `free`.

-Mostly for my own personal use to avoid re-writing various allocators, I will add the various allocators available as I come across them.
+Mostly for my own personal use to avoid re-writing various allocators, I will add more allocators as I come across them.

 ## Current Allocators